- Home

 annual scheduled checks of the technical condition and safety of the dam.

 A local alarm system is in place at Stoilensky and its operability is checked monthly by Stoilensky own staff and Rostekhnadzor specialists.
 An Emergency Contingency Plan for Hydraulic Structures at the Tailing Dam has been designed and gets updated every year.
 Staff training is administered at least once a month.
-In April 2019, training sessions were held with participation of invited experts of EMERCOM.
 There is no need for monitoring of seismic activity in the area as corroborated by an appropriate report of the specialized state committee.

 The Company duly informs the local communities about the existence of the tailings facility and holds regular public hearings regarding development of the complex.